Lance Reventlow: Personal life

 At the age of 21, Reventlow was given the choice between becoming an American, Danish or British citizen.
 He chose American citizenship, saying, "I thought it over for a full 20 seconds."

-On March 24, 1960, Reventlow married actress Jill St. John in San Francisco.
-They separated in October 1962.
-St. John filed for divorce on October 2, 1963, citing extreme cruelty; she stated that Reventlow called her "stupid and incompetent" in front of others and bullied her into taking part in dangerous sports.
-Their divorce was granted on October 30, 1963.
+On 24 March 1960, Reventlow married actress Jill St. John at the Mark Hopkins Hotel in San Francisco.
+St. John filed for legal separation on 11 July 1962, but withdrew the suit three weeks later.
+She filed for divorce on 2 October 1963, citing extreme cruelty; she stated that Reventlow called her "stupid and incompetent" in front of others and bullied her into taking part in dangerous sports.
+Their divorce was granted on 30 October 1963.

+While estranged from St. John, Reventlow dated actress Sherry Jackson.

-On November 6, 1964, Reventlow married ex-Mouseketeer Cheryl Holdridge in a lavish ceremony in Hollywood before 600 guests.
+On 6 November 1964, Reventlow married ex-Mouseketeer Cheryl Holdridge in a lavish ceremony in Hollywood before 600 guests.
 Reventlow's mother, Barbara Hutton, could not attend the wedding because of illness but gave the couple a $500,000, five-bedroom home set on 21 acres in Benedict Canyon.

 Death

 In 1972, Reventlow was seeking real-estate developers as partners to build a ski resort in Aspen, Colorado, where he had a home.
-He was an experienced pilot, with thousands of hours, rated fully for IFR on multi-engine planes, but on July 24, 1972, Reventlow was a passenger, scouting locations for real estate in a hired single-engine Cessna 206.
-The pilot was an inexperienced 27-year-old student with only 39 hours' flying time who flew into a blind canyon and stalled the aircraft while trying to turn around.
-The plane plunged to the ground, killing all aboard.
+He was an experienced pilot, with thousands of hours, rated fully for IFR on multi-engine planes, but on 24 July 1972, Reventlow was a passenger, scouting locations for real estate in a hired single-engine Cessna 206.
+The pilot was an inexperienced 27-year-old student with only 39 hours' flying time who flew into a blind canyon during a thunderstorm and stalled the aircraft while trying to turn around.
+The plane plunged to the ground, killing all four aboard.

 Reventlow was initially buried, but his remains were later exhumed and cremated.
 His ashes are interred in the Woolworth mausoleum at the Woodlawn Cemetery in the Bronx.